jppadhi/Learning-AWS/readme.md

 * `Auto-scaling:`
 It is a service designed by EC2, which is used to launch or terminate EC2 instances based on user-defined policies.

-* `Elastic Load Balancing:` It automatically distributes the incoming application traffic across multiple instances at multiple availability zones.
+* `Elastic Load Balancing:`
+Elastic load balancing is a load balancing service by AWS,which distributes incoming traffic across several targets,such as amazon EC2 instances,lambda functions,containers and ranges of IP addresses,in multiple availability zones.

 # Computing Services:-
 * `EC2:-`
-It is a virtual server that provides resizable compute capacity on the cloud.
+Elastic compute cloud is a part of Amazon cloud-computing platform.
+AWS, that allows users to rent virtual computers on which to run their own computer application.
 * `Lightsail:-`
 It is an easy-to-use virtual private server (VPS) that offers you everything needed to build an application or website, plus a cost-effective, monthly plan.
 Whether you're new to the cloud or looking to get on the cloud quickly with AWS infrastructure you trust, we've got you covered.
 * `Lambda:-`